zoekirsh/ruby-basics-assessment-newsletter/README.md

 3. Fix logic error in `calculate_recipients`
 4. Write the body of `print_article` to print a string with the formatted article
 5. Write the rest of the `print_articles` method to print all the articles
+6. Update `generate_newsletter` to work with numeric inputs
-6. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`
+7. Run code with `ruby newsletter.rb` and verify that it matches the sample output in `sample_output.txt`

 Feel free to use any debugging tools you've learned in order to solve the challenge.
 Remember, you may need to add additional code to `newsletter.rb` in order to use tools like `binding.pry`.